conr2286/PocketFT8Xcvr/README.md

 4. Using PlatformIO, install support for the Teensy 4.1 platform
 5. Using PlatformIO, install support for the required libraries (documented in the PocketFT8XcvrFW folder)
 6. Copy Extras/AudioStream6400.h into
  .../Library/Arduino15/packages/teensy/hardware/avr/1.59.0/cores/teens4 asArduinoStream.h --- This file redefines AUDIO_SAMPLE_RATE_EXACT enabling Teensy 4.1 to operate the audio stream at 6400 samples/second (required).
-You absolutely *must* do this; PocketFT8XcvrFW.cpp will not compile if you forget.
+You absolutely *must* do this; PocketFT8XcvrFW.cpp will not execute if you forget.
-7. Modify the definitions of MINIMUM_FREQUENCY and MAXIMUM_FREQUENCY in PocketFT8XcvrFW.cpp for your choice of amateur band.
 7. Build the firmware with PlatformIO.
-The src files build without warnings; library files... not so much.
+The project src files build without warnings; library files... not so much.

 # Hardware Notes
 Pocket FT8 Revisited was designed with KiCAD, and the V2.00 PCBs were fabbed and the SMD assembled by PCBWay.
 There are two boards, the main board (PocketFT8XcvrHW) and a daughter board for the filter (RFFilters).
 I used the 5Pole40MLPFilter in the SpectralPurity test.
+The V3.00 boards are designed and checked but await a satisfactory tariff solution for fabrication and assembly.

 # Building the Hardware
 1. Attach the Teensy 4.1 MPU to the board using *low profile* headers.